Fall quarter (September)

 Transforming Data Into Action

-The Master of Accountancy program provides rigorous training in accounting fundamentals with specialties in business valuation, assurance, taxation or AIS and Data Analytics.
+The Master of Accountancy program provides rigorous training in accounting fundamentals with specialties in assurance and analytics.

-Whether your background is in business or liberal arts, customized degree plans ensure you have the knowledge, experience, and accounting skills sought by top employers.
-Nearly 100 percent of our domestic MAcc graduates accept positions within three months of graduation; many at top accounting firms, such as PricewaterhouseCoopers, Deloitte, Ernst & Young, KPMG, and Grant Thornton.
+Whether your background is in business or liberal arts, customized degree plans ensure you have the knowledge, experience and accounting skills sought by top employers.
+Nearly 100 percent of our domestic MAcc graduates accept positions within three months of graduation; many at top accounting firms such as PwC, Deloitte, EY, KPMG and Grant Thornton.